 Chavez creates a fantasy world for Roméo et Juliette with its own colours, rules and aesthetics, which does not resemble ours.
 “It is an extremely exciting process that starts with a sketchbook in which I create a new world with my regular set and costume designers.”
 Chavaz prefers to see the body language of the singers fully connected to the music and text.
 “What I hear, I want to see reflected in the bodies.
 This is the only way to get the energy across to the public.”

-Cast Anna Emelianova (Juliette), Nina van Essen (Stéphano), Maria Warenberg (Gertude), Peter Gijsbertsen (Roméo), Huub Claessens (Frère Laurent)
+Anna Emelianova (Juliette), Maria Warenberg (Stéphano), Peter Gijsbertsen (Roméo), Huub Claessens (Frère Laurent)